PRM: passengers with reduced mobility

 If you do not receive the assistance you need, you can file an initial complaint to the airline.
 If this does not meet with an adequate response, you can then submit a format complaint to ENAC (Italian Civil Aviation Authority), the organisation designated by the Italian state to oversee the rights of passengers with disabilities or reduced mobility.

-To see the quality standards of the ground handling assistance provided to persons with reduced mobility, go to the Service Charter.
+To see the quality standards of the ground handling assistance provided to persons with reduced mobility, go to the Service Charter page.

 Venice Airport provides the following equipment for this service: